peposodent/zopeneditor-sample/README.md

 This repository provides sample COBOL and PL/I programs, along with JCL and data files to compile and run them.

-These examples are provided to allow you to not only experience the [IBM Z® Open Editor](https://marketplace.visualstudio.com/items?itemName=IBM.zopeneditor), but also in conjunction with the [Zowe VS Code Extension](https://marketplace.visualstudio.com/items?itemName=Zowe.vscode-extension-for-zowe), experience the powerful capabilities for IBM z/OS development and processing.
+These example are provided to allow you to not only experience the [IBM Z® Open Editor](https://marketplace.visualstudio.com/items?itemName=IBM.zopeneditor), but also in conjunction with the [Zowe VS Code Extension](https://marketplace.visualstudio.com/items?itemName=Zowe.vscode-extension-for-zowe), experience the powerful capabilities for IBM z/OS development and processing.

 The sample applications consist of the following files: